RickStrahl/CordovaAlbumViewer/Readme.md

 **[Using Cordova and Visual Studio to build iOS Mobile Apps](http://weblog.west-wind.com/posts/2015/Jan/06/Using-Cordova-and-Visual-Studio-to-build-iOS-Mobile-Apps)**

+*The current version is built for Visual Studio 2015 RC - use the VS2013 CTP3 tag to use an earlier VS2013 version*

 The sample application is a small Album Viewer that lets you browse and edit a number of music albums interactively.
 Data is local and on device only to make it easy to run the app and play without without having to configure external services.

 ![](AlbumViewer.png)

 ![](AlbumViewerIPad.png)

 ### Sample Alert